chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 In short, one core contributor believes that many would perceive a `v1.0` release as a `v1.0` ecosystem release.
 The language could be considered 'good enough' for a `v1.0`.
 However, the ecosystem is definitely not.

 What good is a `v1.0` language, if
+- common libraries haven't stabilized yet or are non-existant?
+- the ecosystem is incoherent in a number of ways?
 - the dependency managers are still unfriendly to users?
 - the IDE support is still lacking?
-- common libraries haven't stabilized yet?
-- the ecosystem is incoherent in a number of ways?

 Thus, core contributors might avoid defining a roadmap to prevent people from having a `v1.0` ecosystem connotation.